 Either the most loved or most feared holiday, based off the current status of a person’s love life.

 I used to be a huge v-day hater.
 I had a scientific-based, well-researched, logical reason for my hatred: I unfailingly had a bad day on February 14th.
 Yes, that is the conclusion of my extensive studies.

-In sixth grade, I was in the hospital and officially diagnosed with Crohn’s Disease on Valentine’s.
+In sixth grade, I was in the hospital on Valentine’s.
 In seventh and eight, I watched my crushes showering all the v-day love onto other girls, which obviously meant I wasn’t pretty enough, smart enough, or cool enough.
-In ninth, my boyfriend dumped me for my friend the day before.
-The list goes on and on.
+In ninth, my boyfriend dumped me for my friend the day before the dreaded day.

 Backing up before all that, though, there was the first Valentine’s Day that was no longer about getting cards and candy from classmates and showerings of love from the fam.
 In fifth grade, three of my friends got boyfriends right before Valentine’s Day.
 On 2/14/05, they were given chocolate boxes and teddy bears and kisses on the cheek (which was totally scandalous back then!!!).

 That was when society **and my inner little voice of negativity and doubt** told me, “Courtney, they are more beautiful and more loved than you are because they have boys telling them they are beautiful and loved.”

 I carried this subconscious idea in my mind like a poison for years.

 So many of us do, and it’s hard not to when we live in a society that’s so wrapped up in other people’s opinions and devoutly worships the oh-so-important affirmation from others.